k-Dimensional Agreement in Multiagent Systems: Agreement algorithms over sparse digraphs

 where $\Re(\lambda_i)<0, i \in \until{n-k},$ and $p_j, j \in \until{n-k-1},$ are nonzero real coefficients.
 The statement \textit{(ii)} thus follows by applying the graph-theoretic interpretation of the coefficients of the characteristic polynomial in Lemma~\ref{lem:reinschkeCoefficientsCharPoly}. \end{proof}

-Theorem~\ref{thm:algebraicCharacterization} provides an algebraic characterization of linear agreement protocols.
-Given a graph $\mc G$ and a matrix of weights $W$, the result can be used to construct agreement protocols as follows: interpreting the vector of edge parameters $a$ as well as $p_1, \dots p_{n-k}$ as an unknowns, \textit{(i)-(ii)} define a system of $2nk$ linear equations and $n-k$ multilinear polynomial equations with $\vert \mc E \vert+n-k$ unknowns.
-We remark that the solvability of these equations is not guaranteed in general (except in some special cases, such as when the digraph is complete, see Proposition~\ref{prop:existenceWeights}) and that existence of solutions depends upon the connectivity of the underlying graph.
-In general cases, solvability can be assessed via standard techniques to solve systems of polynomial equations.
-We discuss one of these techniques in the following remark.
+Theorem~\ref{thm:algebraicCharacterization} provides an algebraic characterization of agreement protocols over sparse digraphs.
+The result is remarkable as it can be used to design sparse agreement protocols as follows.
+Given $\mc G$ and $W$, we interpret $a$ as well as $p_1, \dots p_{n-k}$ as free parameters or unknowns; then, \textit{(i)-(ii)} define a system of equations (precisely, $2nk$ linear equations and $n-k$ multilinear polynomial equations) in these unknowns.
+Any solution to this system of equations -- yielding a stable characteristic polynomial -- gives an agreement protocol on $W$ consistent with $\mc G.$ Notice that the solvability of these equations is not guaranteed in general, but it can be assessed via standard techniques, as discussed in the following remark.

 \begin{remark}{\bf \textit{(Determining solutions to systems of polynomial equations)}} A powerful technique for determining solutions to systems of polynomial equations uses the tool of Gr\"obner bases, as applied using Buchberger's algorithm~\cite{DC-JL-DO:13}.
-The technique relies on transforming the system of equations into a canonical form, expressed in terms of a Gr\"obner basis, for which it then easier to determine a solution.
+The technique relies on transforming the system of equations into a canonical form, expressed in terms of a Gr\"obner basis, for which it is then easier to determine a solution.
 We refer to \cite{DC-JL-DO:13,MK-LR:00} for a complete discussion.
 Furthermore, existence of solutions can be assessed using Hilbert's Nullstellensatz theorem~\cite{MK-LR:00}.
 In short, the theorem guarantees that a system of polynomial equations has no solution if and only if its Gr\"obner basis is $\{1\}$.
 In this sense, the Gr\"obner basis method provides an easy way to check solvability of \textit{(i)-(ii)}.
 We also note that the computational complexity of solving systems of polynomial equations via Gr{\"o}bner bases is exponential~\cite{MK-LR:00}.~ \QEDB\end{remark}